Service Intervals

 Note

-In order to explain the function and the use of the service intervals in detail, a standard service code was created which contains the labor (in hours) of the auditor (resource) as well as some items (fixed amounts for consumables).
+In order to explain the function and the use of the service intervals in detail, a standard service code was created which contains the labor (in hours) of the auditor (resource) as well as several items (fixed amounts for consumables).

 To create a service interval for a service item, please do the following: